Skip to content

 docker run -p 3123:3000 express-server

 The -p flag in the run command will inform Docker that a port from the host machine should be opened and directed to a port in the container.
-The format for is -p host-port:application-port.
+The format is -p host-port:application-port.

 The application is now running!
 Let's test it by sending a GET request to http://localhost:3123/.